Introduction

 "Good, you'll need it for Japanese customs and immigration.
 That office is back at the Transient Ramp."

-"Okay, I just need to make a phone call, I hope they are awake this early on a Sunday."
+"Okay, I just need to make a phone call.
+I hope they are available this early on a Sunday."

 "Very good, Ambassador.
 Welcome to Japan.
 If you run into any difficulties, please give me a call," he said, handing me a business card.